ireade/openwriter/README.md

 7. Publish the page
 8. Visit the Contact page and fill in the form once to activate it with Formspree

-The email the contact form will send to is determined by the post Author's email, so choose your author carefully.

 ![OpenWriter Example](http://www.ireaderinokun.com/openwriter-images/5.png)